MintPlayer/mintplayer-ng-video-player/README.md

 - Finally you can use this key to embed a player on your website
 - Highly likely you'll be bumping quota and getting bills in your mailbox

+## Demo

+A working demo application can [be found here](https://video-player.mintplayer.com).
+The code is included in the git repository.

 ## Version info

 | License      | Build status | Code coverage |